Public Works: Road Construction & Operations (4520B)

 Volume of Trash Collected per Mile Swept

-The Program met its FY 2017-18 target for volume of trash collected per road mile swept.
+The Program is projected to meet its FY 2018-19 target for volume of trash collected per road mile swept.
 The Program’s goal is to be as productive as possible in both limiting trash and removing trash from roadways.
 Towards this effort, the Program has implemented parallel trash reduction efforts, including: targeted efforts in the North Fair Oaks area to remove trash from roadways using Sheriff Work Program workers, installation of cameras in trash heavy areas, and amending an ordinance that assigns responsibility on adjacent property owners for trash fronting their buildings.
 The Program believes these efforts have resulted in an overall reduction of visible trash on the public right-of-way.
 In addition, the Program has implemented additional “No Parking” during street sweeping hour zones within the Harbor Industrial area to enable street sweepers to gather trash that may otherwise be accumulating near parked cars.
-The Program will continue to refine how non-street sweeping trash collection efforts can be measured so that it can more uniformly quantify the effectiveness of the County’s efforts.
+The Program will continue to refine how non-street sweeping trash collection efforts can be measured, so that it can quantify the effectiveness of the County’s efforts.

 Cost per Mile of Road Maintenance

 Percent of Maintained Miles with PCI’s Greater than Baseline

-The Program exceeded the Pavement Condition Index (PCI) targets in FY 2017-18.
-The Program is planning a significant increase in pavement treatment projects in FY 2018-19, provided that SB1 funding is not repealed in November 2018.
-Increasing pavement treatment projects will allow the Program to continue to exceed targets for PCI within the County’s 316-mile maintained road system.
-Future improvements, funded by SB1, will include cape seals, slurry seals, asphalt overlays, chip seals and various road base treatments that will result in improved roadway conditions.
+The Program is projected to meet the Pavement Condition Index (PCI) targets in FY 2018-19.
+The continuation of SB1 funding allows the Program to plan for a significant number of pavement treatment projects spanning FYs 2018-19 and 2019-20.
+These projects will allow the Program to continue to meet or exceed targets for PCI within the County’s 316-miles of maintained road system.
+Future improvements, funded by SB1, will include cape seals, slurry seals, asphalt overlays, chip seals, and various road base treatments that will result in improved roadway conditions.